Think-and-Dev/decrypto/README.md

 2. Then modify `./migrations/3_ERC20Decrypto_deploy.js` change
     ```js
-        const tokenSymbol = "DTKN";
+        const tokensToDeploy = [{ Symbol: "DTKN", TokenName: "Decrypto token" }, { Symbol: "STKN", TokenName: "S token" }];

     ```
-    For the token name you want and
+    For the token name and symbol you want add
     ```js
-        deployedJson[tokenSymbol].TokenName = "Decrypto token";
+       [{ Symbol: "DTKN", TokenName: "Decrypto token" }];
     ```
-    For the ERC20 name to deploy
+    For the ERC20 name and symbol to deploy
+3. Create a network deploy file
+    You will nedd to create a json file, inside `deployed` folder, with the **owner** address of the contracts (this address belongs to mnemonic key of .sceret file).

+     The name of the file **must be the name of the network** (in this case tsktestnet.json)

+     ```json
+        {
+            "owner": "0x8640273c0bb06fbaf5c16da62a61d96775ccb1de",
+        }
+    ```
+    In this file, the deployment process will write the addresses

-3. Run
+4. Run

         yarn migrate --network rsktestnet

     This will deploy the contracts to the selected network (in this case rsktestnet).
-Besides the information provided in the console, this process creates a file with the netwrok name (in this case rsktetnet.json) inside `deployed` folder.
+Besides the information provided in the console, this process write a file with the netwrok name (in this case rsktetnet.json) inside `deployed` folder.
 This file will look like this:
     ```json
         {
+            "owner": "0x8640273c0bb06fbaf5c16da62a61d96775ccb1de",
             "network": "rsktestnet",
-            "ProxyAdmin": "0x2398273c0bb06fbaf5c16da62a61d96775ccb34e",
+            "ProxyAdmin": "0x133fd98051076ac45ea10d439d48e250f4d836ea",
             "DTKN": {
                 "Symbol": "DTKN",
                 "TokenName": "Decrypto token",
                 "Decimals": 18,
+                "Proxy": "0x0f63d4a28a6a1d67f99ee2e97b75b575a671a737",
-                "Logic": "0xfef844d19347a7848ce9b9475266c4b78d3b1baf",
+                "Logic": "0x38ff643c6ee06258f806572bb80ae50c4d7b57a6"
+            },
+            "STKN": {
+                "Symbol": "STKN",
+                "TokenName": "S token",
+                "Decimals": 18,
-                "Proxy": "0x33b58b84004c8da543c1fa73d05c5eeb441de549"
+                "Proxy": "0x10ddbff8cdf356b9013e98e6c14a4b14f6df2532",
+                "Logic": "0x38ff643c6ee06258f806572bb80ae50c4d7b57a6"
             }
         }
     ```
-    Where ProxyAdmin is the contract owner of the proxy following the (transparent proxy pattern)[https://blog.openzeppelin.com/the-transparent-proxy-pattern/]
+    Where ProxyAdmin is the contract owner of the proxy following the [transparent proxy pattern](https://blog.openzeppelin.com/the-transparent-proxy-pattern/)
     ```json
         "ProxyAdmin": "0x2398273c0bb06fbaf5c16da62a61d96775ccb34e",
     ```